-The Company's financial instruments include cash and cash equivalents, accounts receivable, due from related parties, accounts payable and accrued liabilities and due to related parties.
-The Company has classified its financial instruments as amortized cost.
+The Company's financial instruments include cash and cash equivalents, accounts receivable, due from related parties, marketable securities, accounts payable and accrued liabilities and due to related parties.
+The Company has classified its financial instruments as amortized cost except marketable securities which is classified as fair value through profit and loss.